brevzin/cpp_proposals/3603_consteval_only/consteval-only.md

 This isn't just a way to clean up the specification a little.
 It also has some other interesting potential...

+## Interaction with Other Papers

+In [@P3496R0]{.title}, we try to express that certain sub-expressions have to escalate.
+It achieves this by _also_ introducing the notion of a consteval-only value — and saying that expressions that contain a consteval-only value have to escalate.
+While the goal of that paper is to have an expression (rather than a function) stop escalation, it needs to talk about this problem in the same way — so the addition of this terminology is clearly inherently useful for language evolution.

 # Motivating Example: Variant Visitation

 Jiang An submitted a very interesting bug report to [libstdc++](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=118434) (and [libc++](https://github.com/llvm/llvm-project/issues/118560)) in January 2025, which is also now [@LWG4197].
 It dealt with visiting a `std::variant` with a consteval lambda.